-(llii) “Resource” means a facility, project, contract, or other mechanism used by a utility to assist in providing electric energy service to the customer.
+(hh) “Resource” means a facility, project, contract, or other mechanism used by a utility to assist in providing electric energy service to the customer.

-(mmjj) “Resource action” means a resource change or addition proposed by a utility in a formally docketed commission proceeding.
+(ii) “Resource action” means a resource change or addition proposed by a utility in a formally docketed commission proceeding.

-(nnkk) “Risk metric” means a measure used to gauge the risk associated with a resource portfolio.
-As applied to the cost of a resource portfolio, this includes measures of the variability of costs and the magnitude of outcomes.
+(jj) “Risk metric” means a measure used to gauge the risk associated with a resource portfolio.
+As applied to the cost of a resource portfolio, risk metric includes measures of the variability of costs and the magnitude of outcomes.

-(ooll) “Saturation” means the ratio of the number of a specific type of similar appliances or end use equipment to the total number of customers in that class or the total number of similar appliances or end use equipment in use.
+(kk) “Saturation” means the ratio of the number of a specific type of similar appliances or end use equipment to the total number of customers in that class or the total number of similar appliances or end use equipment in use.

-(ppmm) “Screening” means an evaluation performed by a utility to determine whether a demand-side or supply-side resource option is eligible for potential inclusion in the utility’s preferred resource portfolio
+(ll) “Screening” means an evaluation performed by a utility to determine whether a demand-side or supply-side resource option is eligible for potential inclusion in the utility’s preferred resource portfolio

-(qqnn) “Short term action plan” means a schedule of activities and goals developed by a utility to begin efficient implementation of its preferred resource portfolio as required by subdivision 4(10) of this rule.
+(mm) “Short term action plan” means a schedule of activities and goals developed by a utility to begin efficient implementation of its preferred resource portfolio as required by subdivision 4(10) of this rule.

-(rroo) “Smart grid” means use of digital electronics, equipment, or data, and the associated communications networks, to monitor and control aspects of the electrical transmission and distribution system from generation to consumption.
+(nn) “Smart grid” means use of digital electronics, equipment, or data, and the associated communications networks, to monitor and control aspects of the electrical transmission and distribution system from generation to consumption.

-(sspp) “Supply-side resource” means a resource that provides a supply of electrical energy or capacity, or both, to a utility.
+(oo) “Supply-side resource” means a resource that provides a supply of electrical energy or capacity, or both, to a utility.
 A supply-side resource may include, but is not limited to, the following:

 (1) A utility-owned generation capacity addition.